handbook

 Excused Absences

-- All pre-arranged absences must be planned with advance notice.
+- All pre-arranged absences must be planned with advance notice using the pre-arranged absence form found in the Fideles App.

-• If the form is not submitted prior to the absence, it will be unexcused and will carry the consequence of a 20% grade reduction for any graded activity for the day(s) the student is absent.
+- If the personal day is not approved prior to the absence, it will be treated as an unexcused absence.
 Please see the Unexcused Absence section below for further information.

 Unexcused Absences

 Unexcused absences carry the consequence of a 20% grade reduction for any graded activity during the day(s) the student is absent, including if a student is tardy or leaves early.
-Students will receive the grade reduction regardless of whether the reason for the unexcused absence was due to their parents’ error or the student’s own responsibility.
+Students will receive the grade reduction regardless of whether the reason for the unexcused absence was due to parent error or the student’s own responsibility.

 Absentee Limit - Excessive Absences